edwardconstantin/CAG/README.md

 #MiniWidget Demo -- a library designed to quickly create tooltip-like widgets linked to any element in the page.

+##Features
+* Unlimited miniWidgets with same/different data sources on the same page.
+* Localisation with real-time language change, useful for single page apps.
+* Data caching used for real-time content changes.
+* A lightweight template system using {{property}}
+* Blazing fast engine to render and display any content.

+##Limitations
+* The main widget arrow/pointer is computed only for the left hand side of the widget.

 ##Build
 The only required command in order to get jQuery library for this demo: